hadiroudsari/mvmoproject/README.md

 # mvmoproject
 (google oauth2 authorization using java)

-This project used docker for Wildfly application server. for running the application you need go to docker folder run the docker and a
+This project used docker for contanerising Wildfly application server and postgreSQL database. for running the application you need go to docker folder run the docker and a
 ```bash